Limones-07/theme-manager/docs/source/configuration/configuration.rst

 Be aware that inside the configuration documents, environment variables and the tilde (~) symbol are not interpreted by `theme-manager` (they might be interpreted if the string goes through a shell at some point, but it isn't guaranteed to happen).
-To provide access to some special values like the current directory or the home folder, `references` exist.
+To provide access to some special values like the theme's or the home folder, `references` exist.
 See the :ref:`references <configuration_references_start>` section to know what they are and how to use them.

 The following sections will teach you where to put these files and how to write them.